-Hillside School offers care and personal development opportunities for our young people living in 4 individual residences within the School.
+We offer care and personal development opportunities for our young people living in small-group residences.

-Our primary focus is the delivery of individualised care to our young people utilising the skills of the staff team and the resources of the school.
-Our staff group is permanent, well trained and encouraged to be creative and imaginative in their approach to their work.
+A primary focus is our individualised care for our young people, utilising the skills of the staff teams and the resources of the school.
+Our staff group is permanent and highly trained, and encouraged to be creative and innovative in it’s work.

-Each young person is allocated a keyworker on admission who will case manage their placement, linking with external agents, family/carers as well as internal professional staff to ensure all aspects of their life are assessed, reviewed and supported.
+Each young person is allocated a key worker on admission, who will case manage their placement, linking with external agents, and families and carers, as well as professional staff, to ensure all aspects of their life are assessed, worked on, reviewed and supported.

-Each residential unit is supported by a Houseparent who retains an overview of all practical and health needs in a young person's life and ensures the highest standards of basic care and protection are maintained.
+Each house is supported by a houseparent who retains an overview of all practical and health needs in a young person's life, and ensures the highest standards of care

-A collaborative approach involving all school staff participating in regular meetings enhances the quality of service available and ensures that all relevant factors and information are considered to improve the care experience of each young person.
+A collaborative approach, involving all school staff participating in regular meetings, enhances the quality of service provided, and ensures that all relevant factors and information are considered to improve the life of each young person.

-The planning, assessment and review of the care placement is supported by the TARSIS system which provides a very clear task centered approach to all aspects of supporting the young person's development.
-This system also integrates with education planning to ensure the whole needs of the child or young person are always kept in clear focus and outcomes are identified and measurable.
+The planning, assessment and review of a young person’s care placement is supported by our management information system which provides a very clear task-centred approach to all aspects of supporting a young person's development.

-This approach ensures that the key areas for development are clearly identified and that success criteria are agreed allowing that both adults and young people have a clear defined way forward.
-Central to the care of the child is ensuring they remain the key driving force in identifying and reviewing their care needs.
+This approach ensures that the key areas for development are clearly identified and that success criteria are agreed, allowing both staff and young people to have a clearly defined way forward.
+Central to the care of each young person is ensuring they remain the key driving force in identifying and reviewing their plans.